ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/create_django_application.md

 ## Create the Django project

-From the terminal where the virtual environment is activated, you need to create a Django project:
+You create a Django project from the terminal where the virtual environment is activated:

 ```bash
 django-admin startproject myproject